 - Family Enrichment and Parent Education Activities

-- Trimester goal updates (IEP students)
+- Trimester goal progress updates for students with IEPs

 - Periodic family surveys to assist staff in meeting the needs of students/families